-Other than as disclosed below, there are no contracts, agreements, or arrangements with respect to any NEO resulting from the resignation, retirement or any other termination of the NEO's employment or from a change of control or from a change in the NEO's responsibilities following a change in control.
+Other than as disclosed below, there are no contracts, agreements, or arrangements with respect to any NEO that provide for payments resulting from the resignation, retirement or any other termination of the NEO's employment or from a change of control or from a change in the NEO's responsibilities following a change in control.

 On September 1, 2007, the Company entered into an executive employment agreement with Mr. Garth Johnson that provides for a salary of \$150,000 on an on-going basis for his services as the Company's Chief Executive Officer.
 On February 28, 2008, the annual salary increased to \$175,000.
-On October 21, 2009, Mr. Johnson's annual salary was increased to \$200,000, and on March 13, 2012 was increased to \$240,000.
+On October 21, 2009, Mr. Johnson's annual salary was increased to \$200,000, and on March 13, 2012, was increased to \$240,000.
 The Company may terminate the agreement at any time without cause by providing thirty (30) months' written notice to Mr. Johnson, pay in lieu of such notice (\$1,350,000 plus Option compensation as negotiated), or any combination thereof.
-Within a twelve (12) month period immediately following a change of control, the agreement is deemed to be terminated and the Company is required to pay Mr. Johnson an amount equal to his base salary for thirty (30) months (\$600,000) if:
+If any of the following events occur within the twelve (12) month period immediately following a change of control, then at Mr. Johnson's election, of which Mr. Johnson shall advise the Company by notice in writing within ninety (90) days of the event occurring, the agreement will be deemed to have been terminated by the Company and the Company will, immediately upon such termination, pay to Mr. Johnson an amount equal to his base salary for thirty (30) months (\$600,000):

-- (a) the agreement is terminated by the Company without cause after a change of control; - (b) Mr. Johnson is placed in a position of lesser stature than that of President and Chief Executive Officer; - (c) Mr. Johnson is assigned duties significantly inconsistent with the position of Chief Executive Officer immediately prior to the change of control; - (d) Mr. Johnson is assigned performance requirements or working conditions that are at variance with the performance requirements and working conditions in effect immediately preceding the change of control; - (e) Mr. Johnson is accorded treatment on a general basis that is in derogation of his status as Chief Executive Officer; or - (f) any requirement that the location at which Mr. Johnson performs his principal duties is outside a radius of twenty-five miles from the location at which he performs such duties immediately before the change of control.
+- (a) if the agreement is terminated by the Company without cause after a change of control; - (b) if Mr. Johnson is placed in a position of lesser stature than that of President and Chief Executive Officer; - (c) if Mr. Johnson is assigned duties significantly inconsistent with the position of Chief Executive Officer immediately prior to the change of control; - (d) if Mr. Johnson is assigned performance requirements or working conditions that are at variance with the performance requirements and working conditions in effect immediately preceding the change of control;

+- (e) if Mr. Johnson is accorded treatment on a general basis that is in derogation of his status as Chief Executive Officer; or - (f) any requirement that the location at which Mr. Johnson performs his principal duties is outside a radius of twenty-five miles from the location at which he performs such duties immediately before the change of control.